jeffvogelsang/eureka/README.md

 Python library for managing [Loggly](http://www.loggly.com) sources.

 Note: Forked from and based on loggly-python, by Mike Babineau/Electronic Arts.

-      The name is a play on Hoover, with Eureka being a competing brand.
+The library name is a play on Hoover, with Eureka being a competing brand.

 Currently, the library supports:

+* Loggly API: Manage Sources
+* Loggly API: Event Submission
-* Loggly API: Manage Sources; See: http://loggly.com/support/advanced/extending-loggly/ for Loggly API information
+* Loggly API: Event Retrieval

+See: http://loggly.com/support/advanced/extending-loggly/ for Loggly API information

 Requirements